 DREAM ZONE, 10 am - 12 pm, Kimmel 806 (CMEP Lounge): DREAM Zone training provides a basic review of federal and local policies, discusses some of the issues undocumented students face specifically at NYU, and explores ways in which to be a better advocate and ally and create a more inclusive and supportive campus environment.
 Register here.

-ON VIOLENCE: RAMYA RAMANA, 6:30 - 8:30 pm (Space TBD): What connections exist between state-sanctioned violence against Black, brown, and queer bodies here and abroad?
-The A/P/A Institute at NYU presents an evening of conversation and poetry featuring Ramya Ramana, the current NYC Youth Poet Laureate and spoken-word phenom.
-Introduced and moderated by Gayatri Gopinath (NYU Department of Social & Cultural Analysis).
+ON VIOLENCE: RAMYA RAMANA, PAUL TRAN, AND CRYSTAL VALENTINE, 6:30 - 8:30 pm (Kimmel Rosenthal Pavilion): What connections exist between state-sanctioned violence against Black, brown, and queer bodies here and abroad?
+A/P/AInstitute at NYU presents an evening of conversation and poetry featuring spoken-word phenom Ramya Ramana (2014 NYC Youth Poet Laureate); Paul Tran, and Crystal Valentine (2015 NYC Youth Poet Laureate).
 Learn more here.

 FAITH ZONE, 9:30 am - 12:30 pm, GCASL 491 Lounge): Faith Zone promotes spiritual and religious literacy and dialogue.
 Topics covered include reflecting on personal experiences with faith and spirituality, examining the global and local context for various religious traditions represented at NYU, as well as discussing tips for creating a safe and welcoming environment.
 Register here.